Align Probiotic Review: Digestive Support or Waste of Money?

 As we documented in our review of probiotic supplement Synogut, high doses of probiotics can cause minor digestive distress in those with a poor diet who are not used to ingesting natural probiotics.

-Overall, we consider Align unlikely to cause side effects for anyone, but those with IBS may be at a slightly increased risk of minor side effects like gas and bloating.
+Overall, we consider Align unlikely to cause side effects in healthy adults, but individuals with IBS may be at a slightly increased risk of minor side effects like gas and bloating.

 Our Clean Probiotic Picks